-SA/SE/ A Objectives Description of Effect Sca le of ef fect Comments/Explanation Mitigation ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals Possibility of affecting the quality of surface waters, ground waters, and soils.
-Additionally, emissions from vehicle trips have potential for negative effects on air quality.
-Dependent upon the location chosen new sites would result in the permanent loss of greenfield land. - - - Most waste management facilities are now permanent and have been assessed as such.
+SA/SE A Objectives Description of Effect Sca Scale of effect Comments/Explanation Comments/Explanation Mitigation ST MT LT 01 To protect the natural resources of the County - including water, air, soil and minerals surface waters, ground waters, and - - 1 Most waste management facilities are now permanent and have been assessed as such.
 Careful site selection and site management can seek to offset some of the harm that a new waste management facility may cause.
-02 To avoid or reduce flood risk as a result of minerals and waste development Impact upon this will be dependent upon the location(s) chosen. ? ? ?
+02 To avoid or reduce flood risk as a result of minerals and waste development harry the second ? ? ?
 Landfill and hazardous waste facilities are classed as more vulnerable development.
 Other waste treatment facilities are less vulnerable.
-03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora New waste management facilities have the potential to damage natural systems and disrupt the habitats of the local flora and fauna. - - - Careful site selection can seek to offset some of the harm that may be caused.
+03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora the potential to damage natural systems and disrupt the habitats of the - - - Careful site selection can seek to offset some of the harm that may be caused.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.